Belarusian Activist Raman Pratasevich Pardoned: State Media | 📰 LatestLY

 Little is known about how Protasevich was treated by security services.

-A Belarusian fighter jet forced his Ryanair flight from Greece to Lithuania to land in Minsk.
+A Belarusian fighter jet forced his Ryanair flight from Greece to Lithuania to land in Minsk, where he was taken off the plane.

 Nexta, a popular channel on YouTube and Telegram, played an active role in the 2020 protests, which erupted after Lukashenko was accused of rigging an election.